 In later studies comparing intoxicated and sober speech, the participants, college undergraduates and actual Indiana State Troopers, judged recordings to determine which speaker sounded intoxicated and which sounded sober.
 While participants all agreed that there was certainly a clear difference between the two groups of recordings, not all researchers have concluded that slurred speech in particular can prove moderate BAC levels.
 Using statistical analysis, some test subjects were recorded reading while sober and drunk, but authors concluded that using the analysis for low levels of blood alcohol was not worthwhile.

 These findings regarding intoxicated speech may prove intriguing for yourself and your DUI lawyer.
-Contact Orange County DUI lawyers Coffey & Coffey at (800) 706-7888 to schedule an appointment and discuss your case.
+Contact Orange County DUI lawyers the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 to schedule an appointment and discuss your case.